What should you do when your audience wants more?

 Just because someone asks for more, doesn’t mean they’ll actually consume that additional content.

-Sometimes people like knowing they’ve got an hour-long episode waiting in their queue but that doesn’t mean they’ll listen to everything.
+Sometimes people like knowing they’ve got an hour-long episode waiting in their queue but that doesn’t mean they’ll listen to it.

 If you create more content than your audience can realistically keep up with, you risk overwhelming them… or diluting the quality of your show.